tokenguardio/substrate-squids/HOWTO.md

 It will generate types in `src/types/` folder.

-### 3. Generate mapping templates
+### 3. Generate mapping templates (optional)

 We are currently interested in events from pallets: `Balances`, `Staking`, `System`, `Contracts` and in calls from pallet `Contracts`.
 Arguments from these events and calls need to be normalized across their versions.

+There is a bit of repetitive writing when doing that but you can automate this to some extent using `mapping-generator`.

-`src/tools/mapping-generator.ts` is a helper script that can be used to create templates for mappings.
+`src/tools/mapping-generator.ts` is a simple helper script that can be used to create templates for mappings.
 It reads from previously generated `types/events.ts` and `types/calls.ts` and creates template files with mappings for pallets that are specified.

 To use it provide pallet names in the constructor in `mapping-generator.ts` file: